Poseidon-ZKP/merkle-forest/README.md

 As a conclusion: fixed-size Merkle trees cannot meet the dynamic user demands for group memebership.

-Another issue with the single Merkle tree model employed in the Semaphore protocol is how the max group size $K$ is a function of the privacy guarantee $g$, namely $K = 2^g$.
-If we have a group of size $m$, but only need a privacy guarantee of $g' < g$, using the parameter $g$ would result in larger proofs, slower proving time and a much costlier trusted setup.

 ## The solution: Merkle forest
 We need to redefine groups with a new formula $G(g, n)$, where the guarantee $g$ has the same meaning as in the single Merkle tree case, i.e., a group member will have an exposure probability of $1/2^g$.
 The new parameter $n$ is the number of trees in the forest, so in this case the max group size is $n*2^g$.